Operation Market Garden order of battle

 This is the complete order of battle of Allied and German forces involved during Operation Market Garden.

 Allied forces

 US General Dwight D. Eisenhower was Supreme Commander of the Supreme Headquarters Allied Expeditionary Forces (SHAEF) and in that capacity was ultimately responsible for the planning and execution of the whole operation.
 British Air Chief Marshal Sir Arthur Tedder was his deputy, while Major General Walter Bedell Smith was chief of staff.

+British Field Marshal Bernard Montgomery was in charge of the 21st Army Group which included all the ground forces in the operation.
+Montgomery was also the chief advocate for Market Garden having been directed by SHAEF ‘to plan and direct the employment of the entire Airborne force’.